-Liability Management Rating Programs
+Liability Management Rating Program

-In Alberta, the AER administers the Licensee Liability Rating Program (the "AB LLR Program").
-The AB LLR Program is a liability management program governing most conventional upstream oil and gas wells, facilities and pipelines.
-Alberta's Oil and Gas Conservation Act ("OGCA") establishes an orphan fund (the "Orphan Fund") to pay the costs to suspend, abandon, remediate and reclaim a well, facility or pipeline included in the AB LLR Program if a licensee or working interest participant ("WIP") becomes defunct or is unable to meet its obligations.
+The AER administers the Licensee Liability Rating Program (the "AB LLR Program").
+The AB LLR Program is a liability management program governing most conventional upstream crude oil and natural gas wells, facilities and pipelines.
+Alberta's Oil and Gas Conservation Act (the "OGCA") establishes an orphan fund (the "Orphan Fund") to pay the costs to suspend, abandon, remediate and reclaim a well, facility or pipeline included in the AB LLR Program if a licensee or working interest participant ("WIP") becomes insolvent or is unable to meet its obligations.
 The Orphan Fund is funded by licensees in the AB LLR Program through a levy administered by the AER.
 The AB LLR Program is designed to minimize the risk to the Orphan Fund posed by unfunded liability of licensees and to prevent the taxpayers of Alberta from incurring costs to suspend, abandon, remediate and reclaim wells, facilities or pipelines.
 The AB LLR Program requires a licensee whose deemed liabilities exceed its deemed assets to provide the AER with a security deposit.
-The ratio of deemed assets to deemed liabilities is assessed once each month and failure to post the required security deposit may result in the initiation of enforcement action by the AER.
-The AER publishes the liability management rating for each licensee on a monthly basis.
+The ratio of deemed assets to deemed liabilities is assessed once each month and where a security deposit is deemed to be required, the failure to post any required amounts may result in the initiation of enforcement action by the AER.
+The AER publishes the liability management rating for each licensee on a monthly basis on its public website.